 - Ghengis Khan: ¥2500.
 Ghengis Khan is a Japanese grilled mutton dish prepared on a metal skillet that is popular in Hokkaido.

 - Kobe Beef: ¥10000-15000.
 The creme de la creme of beef in the entire world.
-Kobe beef is from the Tajima strain of Japanese Black cattle and the real stuff can get very expensive.
-Expect to pay at least one ¥8000 for Kobe Beef, anything less and it’s likely not the real deal.
-Do your research if you want the real Kobe beef, there will be many imitators claiming to serve you Kobe beef around Japan.
+Kobe beef is from the Tajima strain of Japanese Black cattle, and the real stuff can get very expensive.
+Expect to pay at least ¥8000 for Kobe Beef.
+Anything less is likely not the real deal.
+Do your research if you want the real Kobe beef.
+There will be many imitators claiming to serve you Kobe beef around Japan.

 A few examples of our costs: